 “I’m currently out of the office, and can be reached by waiting until I get back”.

-Good luck with composing your brilliant Out of Office message – and have a fabulous bank holiday weekend!
+Good luck with composing something a little different for your Out of Office message – and have a fabulous bank holiday weekend!